NYT Connections today — hints and answers for Tuesday, October 15 (game #492)

 Right, the answers are below, so DO NOT SCROLL ANY FURTHER IF YOU DON'T WANT TO SEE THEM.

-NYT Strands answers for game 114 on a blue background
+NYT Connections answers for game 491 on a purple background

 (Image credit: New York Times)